Things to Do in West Cornwall

 Indoor swimming pools – Penzance Leisure Centre, St. Clare, Penzance, Ships & Castles, Falmouth.

-Outdoor Lido – soon to have a geothermal pool.
+Outdoor Lido – geothermal pool now open

 Art Galleries – there are so many interesting ones in the area – in Sennen, St Just, St. Ives and Marazion.
 Have a walk around and you will come across them.

 Walks – if you look in the Cornishman newspaper there are usually several organised walks advertised with local Ramblers Associations and they welcome visitors.
 The coastal path is clearly marked on the Ordnance Survey map and details of local walks are available in several publications which can be bought from the Boathouse Stores in Sennen Cove.
 Also refer to the South West Coast Path website – the path passes close to all properties on this website.

 Surfing – surfing lessons can be arranged at Sennen Cove.